Measurements of differential cross sections of Higgs boson production through gluon fusion in the $H\to WW^{\ast}\to e\nu\mu\nu$ final state at $\sqrt{s} = 13$ TeV with the ATLAS detector: Unfolding

 The statistical and systematic uncertainties are propagated to the final result consistently, including their effects on the detector response.
 The entries of the response matrix are subject to correlated uncertainties among the matrix elements, which are incorporated into the statistical model for the in-likelihood procedure.
 For the iterative Bayesian unfolding procedure, the post-fit values of all nuisance parameters are propagated to the detector response, and the uncertainties are included in the bin-by-bin covariances and checked for coverage using toy distributions.
 Cross-section normalization uncertainties from theory that affect the signal are excluded from the measurement and instead are included in the predictions for comparison, while effects on the shape are fully propagated alongside the experimental uncertainties.

 Several tests were performed to assess the robustness of the unfolding procedure.
 The purpose of the tests is to determine whether the unfolding procedure is biased by variations in the input samples that account for different spectral shapes, different Monte Carlo generators, new-physics contributions and systematic correlations.
-To perform this test, fluctuated MC truth-level distributions were created by fluctuating individual observable bins within their respective Poisson uncertainties.
+For the first tests, fluctuated MC truth-level distributions were created by fluctuating individual observable bins within their respective Poisson uncertainties.
 The fluctuated distributions are folded, and then unfolded, and the resulting unfolded distributions are found to closely match the original fluctuated truth-level distribution, showing that no biases were introduced.
 The same migration matrix, derived from SM ggF simulation, is used to fold and unfold the distributions.
 Since the migration matrix is only composed of Monte Carlo signal events, biases could be introduced by correlated nuisance parameters that only affect the signal.
-Tests performed with toy datasets generated with random values of the nuisance parameters demonstrated that no such biases are introduced in the construction of the migration matrix.
+Thus, for the second tests, toy datasets generated with random values of the nuisance parameters demonstrated that no such biases are introduced in the construction of the migration matrix.